The one where a man rips his trousers.

 - Negative Space Wedgie: The TARDIS encounters one in the first episode which turns out to be a side-effect of the black hole travel system.

 - Our Wormholes Are Different: Black holes used as conduits for interstellar travel.
+(Though the expanded universe pointed out, only Nimons have done that.)

-- Planet Looters: Nimon
+- Planet Looters: Nimon.

-- Shout Out: The line "I'm glad I reminded them to paint their ship white; last time anything like this happened, completely forgot, caused quite a hoo-ha," is another reference to Greek mythology, specifically when Theseus forgot to paint his flag white, causing his father Aegeus (who had an agreement with Theseus to paint his flag white if he came back alive) to jump off the palace in despair.
+- Shout-Out: The line "I'm glad I reminded them to paint their ship white; last time anything like this happened, completely forgot, caused quite a hoo-ha," is another reference to Greek mythology, specifically when Theseus forgot to paint his flag white, causing his father Aegeus (who had an agreement with Theseus to paint his flag white if he came back alive) to jump off the palace in despair.

 - Significant Anagram: Most of the character and place names are derived from their mythological counterparts.